Totengeist/wednesdayseries.com/faq.md

 </div></div><hr>

-[^1]: All recent reporting that we have seen on Percy Hynes White's supposed firing comes, [via the Daily Mail][dailymail-12454313], from an anonymous "source close to his family."
+[^1]: All recent reporting on Percy Hynes White's supposed firing comes, [via the Daily Mail][dailymail-12454313], from an anonymous "source close to his family."
 The Daily Mail [is generally regarded as unreliable][theguardian-dailymail].

 [_discord]: {{ "/" | relativize_url }} "Nevermore Discord"
 [_tour]: tour.html "Virtual Tour of Filming Locations"